Knowledge base

 It is also possible to set up a swipe gesture that would mark the swiped message as a favorite.

-This guide explains how to manually create a discussion list system with your Mail Service, thanks to Mailman
+This guide explains how to manually create a mailing list system with your Mail Service, using Mailman and Infomaniak's Public Cloud!

-⚠️ This guide is exclusively for users with a high level of technical expertise.
+⚠️ This guide is exclusively for users with advanced technical skills.
 No responsibility is assumed in case of damage or loss — be sure to back up your data before any manipulation.
 For assistance, contact a partner or launch a free tender.
 Also discover the role of the host.

 Preamble

-is a free application for managing mailing lists, discussion groups, and newsletters.- The provided files allow for easy setup of
+Mailmanis a free application for managing mailing lists, discussion lists, and newsletters.- The provided files allow you to easily set up

 Preparation…